marlijn-ter-bekke/marlijnterbekke.nl/_pages/media.md

 ---

 Podcasts:
-- In this [podcast](https://www.bnr.nl/podcast/wetenschap-vandaag/10540686/hoe-onze-handgebaren-voorspellen-wat-we-gaan-zeggen) from BNR radio you can listen to me talk about my PhD research in Dutch.
+- In the [Wetenschap Vandaag podcast](https://www.bnr.nl/podcast/wetenschap-vandaag/10540686/hoe-onze-handgebaren-voorspellen-wat-we-gaan-zeggen) from BNR radio you can listen to me talk about my PhD research in Dutch.
-- In this Because Language [podcast episode](https://becauselanguage.com/95-why-the-far-right-demagogues-language/) my research (Cognitive Science paper from 2024) is discussed in English (22:00-28:00).
+- In this [Because Language podcast episode](https://becauselanguage.com/95-why-the-far-right-demagogues-language/) my research (Cognitive Science paper from 2024) is discussed in English (22:00-28:00).

 About my [PhD thesis](https://hdl.handle.net/2066/316866):
 - In this [blog post](https://www.mpi-talkling.mpi.nl/?p=2145&lang=en) I wrote, you can read about my PhD in English, Dutch or German.